troygoode/MembershipStarterKit/README.markdown

 ## Dependencies

-1. The MvcMembership.dll depends upon the PagedList.dll, which you can find packaged with the MvcMembership source code, in the bin of the SampleWebsite, or [downloaded from GitHub](http://github.com/TroyGoode/PagedList).
+1. The MvcMembership.dll depends upon the PagedList.dll assembly, which you can find packaged with the MvcMembership source code, in the bin of the SampleWebsite, or [downloaded from GitHub](http://github.com/TroyGoode/PagedList).

 ## Add the Provided MVC Area (Controller, Views, etc)